News & Blogs

 Quick and Easy

-- This means that templates can be very easy to quickly assemble with little to no hassle.
+• Templates can be quickly assembled with little to no hassle.

 Reusable

-- Depending on the material, be used to multiple times and stored to be used many times over without much risk of damage or wear over time.
+• Depending on the material, templates can be used multiple times and stored for future use without much risk of damage or wear over time.

-- Especially useful during refurbishing as the spaces for replacement aluminium windows, doors and more are not always symmetrical or exact.
-In these cases a template can correctly reflect the abnormal shape required without the need to complex calculations or measurements.
+• Especially useful during refurbishing, as spaces for replacement aluminium windows, doors, and other components are not always symmetrical or exact.
+A template can reflect irregular shapes accurately without complex measurements.

 Useful as Checkers